tardate/LittleArduinoProjects/README.md

-# 264 Little Electronics and Arduino Projects
+# 265 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [DigitalPots/MCP42010](./Electronics101/DigitalPots/MCP42010) - control the MCP42010 dual 10kΩ digital potentiometer with an Arduino and hardware SPI.
+> Latest addition:sparkles: [XYplotter](./playground/XYplotter) - Draw pictures on a Digital Oscilloscope using an MCP42010 dual digital potentiometer and an Arduino.
+Of course, the first thing to try is the classic Christmas Tree.

 Just my collection of electronics projects, many involving an Arduino in one way or another.